'Is Marriage for White People?' author: Black men have failed

 Throughout the book, Banks lays down the critical stats.

 70 percent of African-American woman are unmarried- single, widowed or divorced- compared to 45 percent of their white counterparts.
 African-Americans have higher divorce rates than any other group.
 50 percent of black couples divorce within the first 10 years of marriage compared to about a third of whites.
+Couples who have decided to end their marriage may hire divorce attorneys to help them prepare for the divorce proceedings.
+There could be a lot of legal matters in your divorce that need to be handled by a divorce lawyer.

 Black women have surpassed black men on the whole educationally and professionally.
 They’re graduating from college and earning more than African-American men.
 One in every 10 black men in their early ‘20s or ‘30s are in prison or in jail.
 In essence, there is a disparity between the conditions and circumstances of black men and black women.